somedatapacket/docs.humio.com/content/guides/bro.md

 {{% /notice %}}

-If there is data in the Bro log files, Filebeat will start shipping the data to Humio.
+If there is data in the Zeek log files, Filebeat will start shipping the data to Humio.
-Go to the bro repository in Humio and data should be streaming in.
+Go to the zeek repository in Humio and data should be streaming in.
 Filebeat starts shipping data from the start of the file.
 If data is old, widen the default search interval in Humio.
 To see data flowing into Humio in realtime, select a time interval of "1m window".
 This will "tail" the data as it arrives in Humio.

-## Search Bro Data
+## Search Zeek Data

-With everything in place, Bro data is streaming into Humio.
+With everything in place, Zeek data is streaming into Humio.

 In the above Filebeat configuration events are given a `#path` tag describing from which file they originate.
 To search for data from the `http.log`: